mdg121212/ParserUtil/README.md

     7.xmlfile - progrom will fetch file at entered path and convert to json 8.jsonstring - program will convert entered json to xml 9.xmlstring - program will convert entered xml to json

+To run the application:
+    1. Run the .bat file in the project directory : ParserUtil\out\artifacts\ParserUtil_jar
+    2. From command line navigate to above directory and run: java -jar ParserUtil.jar